New to Sly Flourish? Start Here or subscribe to the newsletter.

 City-based sessions can be tough to run.
 There are so many options that both players and DMs can get quickly overwhelmed.
 Keeping a handful of high-priority options on hand can help you offer interesting things to do for players who might otherwise find themselves lost.

-Share this article with your friends using this link: https://slyflourish.com/running_port_nyanzaru.html
+Share this article by copying this link: https://slyflourish.com/running_port_nyanzaru.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.